Kevin8523/20161209_Philidelphia_Crime_Rates/README.md

 ## My process working with the data	:
 1. What questions are we trying to solve, and what type of data are we working with?
 2. Data prep
-   a.
-Feature engineering, what additional variables can I create with the data set?
+   - Feature engineering, what additional variables can I create with the data set?
-   b.
-Clean the data
+   - Clean the data
-   c.
-Imputations: Find all missing values and replace them
+   - Imputations: Find all missing values and replace them
-   d.
-Correct data type - Are there any Categorical variables?
+   - Correct data type - Are there any Categorical variables?
-   e.
-Dummy Variables
+   - Dummy Variables
 3. Visualize